GalihFirdausi/shallots-price-volatility/README.md

 - How did the average shallot price change over time from 2020 to 2025?
 - What were the highest and lowest daily price changes?
 - Do prices different between days with high and low rainfall?
-- Do prices different between days with high and low temperature?
-- Do prices different between days with high and low humidity?
 - Are there certain seasons where shallot prices are generally higher?
 # Project Summary & Key Learnings
 - Analyzed shallot price volatility in North Sulawesi using SQL
 - Performed data cleaning, validation, and data type conversion
-- Identified periods of high price fluctuation
+- Identified periods of high volatility, seasonal price patterns, and mild weather-related price differences
 - Learned how missing dates and time-based features affect time series analysis